Interview: David Burstein On Millennial Identity, Future Of Work And Olivia Wilde

 Listen to our Skype conversation here:

 David has always been different, the rebellious kind.
 If he wasn’t satisfied with something, he knew he had to change it himself.
-Nobody is there to change the life of young people except the young people themselves.
+Nobody is there to change the lives of young people except the young people themselves.

 Your journey started at the age of 16 when, as an ordinary high school student watching the election results come in on election night 2004 became frustrated that more young people hadn’t turned out to vote.
 You turned that frustration into action.
 Without any experience making films, and without having to pass any test or be accepted into any circles, at age 16, you set out for Washington to make a film about the youth vote and its importance in the 2008 election.
 The film was called 18 in ’08, which then lead into the largest national nonpartisan youth engagement organization Generation18.

 This is very typical to this generation to say “I don’t have all the answers, but I try to make this happen”.
-There is definitely a fearlessness and resilience, that defines this generation, and it is very powerful.
+There is a fearlessness and resilience, that defines this generation, and it is very powerful.

 What are the main things you learned from this experience?

-I learnt that how open people are, when you go ask them – it’s that simple.
+I learnt how open people are, when you go ask them – it’s that simple.
 This film showed me what can happen if you ask, what can happen if you step forward.

 Gatekeepers have been removed.
 The people, who used to control the access to media or government – that’s all gone.
 You can make a film without having contacts in Hollywood, you can get things distributed.
 We don’t have to ask for permission.